spacelift-io/user-documentation/docs/vendors/ansible/getting-started.md

 ![Configuring the backend settings.](../../assets/screenshots/ansible/ansible-2-configure-backend.png)

 On the next tab (**Define Behavior**), setting up a runner image with Ansible dependencies is required.
-You may use your image (with the Ansible version you choose and all the required dependencies) or use one of our [default ones](https://github.com/spacelift-io/runner-ansible).
+You may use your image (with the Ansible version you choose and all the required dependencies) or use one of our [default ones](https://github.com/spacelift-io/runner-ansible){: rel="nofollow"}.
 In this example we are using an AWS-based runner image defined in the [runtime configuration file](#initial-setup): `public.ecr.aws/spacelift/runner-ansible-aws:latest`.

 If you have a private worker pool you'd like to use, you can specify it there instead of the default public one as well.